davidanderle/hacs-hestia-scheduler/README.md

 ---

 ## TODO

-Highlight on the schedule UI element if the time slot has been reverted back to the previous schedule by the user Fix pre-heat turns on too early
+- Highlight schedule UI slots that have been manually reverted by the user
-Fix pre-heat UI gradient not showing if the UI is closed during pre-heat
+- Investigate whether the thermal model incorrectly records a heat event on cooldown (temperature dropping through the threshold in reverse)

 ## License

 MIT